nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Listing all students: `list`

 Shows you a list of all students and lessons in the TuitiONE.
+Students will be sorted in ascending alphabetical order by their name.
+Lessons will be sorted by grade, from P1 to S4.

 Command Format: `list`